Eshan05/LeanURL/README.md

 - 📈 **Insightful graphs** powered by **ApexCharts**, showing detailed analytics such as the number of times a shortened URL has been used, as well as recent accesses via timestamps, device, browser and country.
 - 📅 **Scheduling feature** for setting link live after a certain day and **Expiration Date** which automatically deletes the link from the database using **TTL**.
 - 🏗️ **Scalable** architecture to easily add new features as needed.
-- 🔒 **Restrictive** access, because who would want someone to come and abuse the service
+- 🔒 **Restrictive** access, because who would want someone to come and abuse the service (Uses JWT Tokens)
 - 😓 **Restoration** capability incase you or your team member accidentally deleted an old URL